Skip to main content

 Related System Settings

-To display parent work items and to view load variance according to Remaining Effort, your organization's Admin user must ensure that system settings 8.5 and 8.6 are set to 'ON'.
+To display parent work items and to view load variance according to Remaining Effort, your organization's Administrator must ensure that system settings 8.5 (Display parent work item in the Resource Load grid) and 8.6 (Display variance in Resource Load grid) are set to ON.

 Launching Resource Load View

-The Resource Load view can be accessed from the following modules, by clicking and :
+The Resource Load view can be accessed from the following modules, by clicking Utilities and then Resource Load:

 • Work Items module